universal-ctags/ctags/docs/running-multi-parsers.rst

 Here HTML parser is a host parser.
 CSS and JavaScript parsers are guest parsers.

-See parsers/html.c.
+See :ref:`The new HTML parser <html>` and parsers/html.c.

 C/Yacc parser combination
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Similar case is found in YACC input.
 A yacc file has some areas written in C. Universal-ctags has both YACC and C parsers.
 You may want to run C parser for the areas from YACC parser.

 Here YACC parser is a host parser.
 C parser is a guest parser.
 See :ref:`promise API <promiseAPI>` and parsers/yacc.c.